pl4nty/garden/content/Microsoft/Intune/Android.md

 ## Teams Rooms and Phones
 Teams devices run a few Teams management apps, which orchestrate Company Portal and vendor apps.

-They distribute APKs via `devicemgmt-cdn.teams.microsoft.com`, which doesn't support [[Microsoft/Windows/Delivery Optimization\|Delivery Optimization]] and the DO product team advised Android support wasn't planned.
+They distribute APKs via `devicemgmt-cdn.teams.microsoft.com`, which doesn't support [[Delivery Optimization|Delivery Optimization]] and the DO product team advised Android support wasn't planned.
 The APK CDN is Azure Front Door so it [doesn't support ExpressRoute](https://github.com/MicrosoftDocs/azure-docs/issues/99941#issuecomment-1376692620) either, even though `*.teams.microsoft.com` is on the ExpressRoute endpoints list.

+## Work Profiles

+Google Wallet doesn't support work profiles, so virtual card apps like Weel need to be installed in the personal profile.